nantes/giftu/README.md

     - `[Screenshot: Close-up of the 'Gift Ideas' text input field within the Contact Detail Screen, perhaps with some example text.]`
 - **Local Notifications:**
     - Receive reminders for the important dates you've saved.
     - **Note:** Notifications are currently fully functional on Android.
-On iOS, the native setup requires an additional step (`pod install`) that could not be completed in the current development environment, so notifications may not work as expected on iOS until this setup is complete.
+On iOS notifications may not work .
     - `[Screenshot: Example of a local notification appearing on a device, reminding about an upcoming event like 'Ana's Birthday is today!']`
 - **User-Friendly Interface:** Design inspired by a modern mockup, with clear and simple navigation.